mihai-jelea/otto-terraform-config/README.md

 **Important node:** The code only covers part of the infrastructure (the network configuration, subnets, firewall rules, IAM, APIs, MIGs, HTTPS LB, production Cloud SQ).

+## Environments

+2 identical environments have been configured `dev` and `prod` For this, the `environments` folder contains sub-folders for each environment

+For each environment, specific configs are stored in `terraform.tfvars` and `backend.tf` files.
+If the infrastructure would differ between environments, we would have different `main.tf` files in each environment folder.

 ## Phase 1 Architecture Diagram

 ![alt text](/docs/architecture.png)

 ## Quick start

-You must have a [Google Cloud Platform (GCP)](http://cloud.google.com/) account.
+You must have a [Google Cloud Platform (GCP)](http://cloud.google.com/) account and a project with a billing account set.

-Make sure to add you service account key (in json format) in the root directory for authentication.
+Create a service account with the required permissions and download service account key (in json format) in the root directory for authentication.

-Go to the `terraform.tfvars` file and configure your environment variables, like project id, billing account, json credentials file, region and zone.
+Go to the desired environment folder and configure the `terraform.tfvars` file to set the environment variables, like project id, billing account, json credentials file, region and zone.

-Initialize your Terraform workspace, which will download the provider and initialize it with the credentials provided.

-` terraform init `

-Then, run `terraform plan` and check the configuration carefully.
-If all seems in order, run `terraform apply` to deploy the infrastructure to Google Cloud.
+Run the Terraform commands from the root folder.

+To initialize your Terraform configuration run the following command (make sure to select the correct folder for the desired environment):

+`terraform -chdir=./environments/dev init`

+Then plan and apply the infrastructure using the same parameter as above.

+`terraform -chdir=./environments/dev plan`

+`terraform -chdir=./environments/dev apply`

 ## Modules